pinoaffe/org-vcard/README.md

 * Add support for one-vCard-per-file export.

-* Add support for multi-line field values.
+* Add support for line folding when exporting.

 * Add support for vCard PREF for style `flat`.